-Alumni of Kentucky Christian University's undergraduate programs are also eligible for a 20% tuition discount for programs in the Bible and Ministry Graduate School.
+Alumni of Kentucky Christian University's undergraduate programs also eligible for a 20% tuition discount for programs in the Graduate Bible Program.
 They are also eligible for a 20% discount when taking additional courses for self-improvement (continuing education or credit).

-KCU Graduates entering the MSN or MAEd program are eligible for a one-time \$1000 scholarship applied to the first semester of graduate work in the MSN or MAEd programs.
+KCU Graduates entering the MSN program are eligible for a one-time \$1,000 scholarship applied to the first semester of graduate work in the MSN program.

-Graduates of the Bible and Ministry Graduate School of Kentucky Christian University are eligible for a 20% discount when taking additional courses for self-improvement (continuing education or credit) in the program from which they graduated.
-Alumni are also eligible for a 20% discount for courses taken toward an additional Bible and Ministry master's degree.
+Graduates of the Graduate Bible Program of Kentucky Christian University are eligible for a 20% discount when taking additional courses for self-improvement (continuing education or credit) in the program from which they graduated.